andriypohorilko/andriypohorilko.github.io/pages/Lyrics Player macOS.md

 Each shortcut has some default value which you can edit, delete or restore to default.

 To edit a shortcut, press to any of them and press your custom key or keys.
 If there is no conflict your new shortcut will activates.
-Otherwise, “Conflict” label will appear and both edited shortcut and conflicted one will be disabled.
+Otherwise, Conflict label will appear and both edited shortcut and conflicted one will be disabled.
 To remove conflict, enter any other shortcut, delete shortcut or assign **Default** value.

 ___